kiranbhaskaran/Angular2-Template/README.md

 # Angular2-Template
-A template for creating an application using Angular 2 and Typescript.
+A project template for creating an application using Angular 2 and Typescript.